Text Plans (Paternova™ v.0.9.9)

 - To acquire an api key, go to https://platform.openai.com.

-- To learn more about the api parameters, go to https://platform.openai.com/docs/api-reference/images/create.
+- To learn more about the API parameters, visit https://platform.openai.com/docs/api-reference/chat.

-- This plan requests data from OpenAI servers by sharing the plan parameters.
-Terms of Use for OpenAI is available at https://openai.com/policies/terms-of-use.
+- This plan requests data from OpenAI's servers by sharing the plan parameters.
+The Terms of Use for OpenAI are available at https://openai.com/policies/terms-of-use.

-- Network timeout (Settings/Connection Timeout) may need to be raised to allow enough time for API response to arrive.
+- You may need to increase the network timeout (Preferences > Network Timeout) to allow enough time for the API response to arrive.

 Example